bloominstituteoftechnology/Data-Structures/src/Data_Structures_Questions.md

 ## Heap

-1. What is the runtime complexity of your `heapsort` function?

-2. What is the space complexity of the `heapsort` function?
-Recall that your implementation should return a new array with the sorted data.
-What would be the space complexity if your function instead altered the input array?

-3. What is the runtime complexity of `bubbleUp`?
+1. What is the runtime complexity of `bubbleUp`?

-4. What is the runtime complexity of `siftDown`?
+2. What is the runtime complexity of `siftDown`?

-5. What is the runtime complexity of `insert`?
+3. What is the runtime complexity of `insert`?

-6. What is the runtime complexity of `delete`?
+4. What is the runtime complexity of `delete`?

-7. What is the runtime complexity of `getMax`?
+5. What is the runtime complexity of `getMax`?

 ## [Stretch Goal] Doubly Linked List